Probing the low-velocity regime of non-radiative shocks with neutron star bow shocks: Discussion

-Our results illustrate a strong need for both non-radiative shock simulations at low velocities ($\lesssim 200$ km/s) and high-resolution IFS observations of the full neutron star bow shock sample, in order to establish whether these sources represent a truly distinct regime of $\beta$ and $v_s$ from SNRs.
+{Our results illustrate a strong need for both non-radiative shock simulations at low velocities ($\lesssim 200$ km/s) and high-resolution IFS observations of the full neutron star bow shock sample, in order to establish whether these sources represent a distinct regime of $\beta$ and $v_s$ from SNRs.} The electron-ion temperature ratio is a fundamental diagnostic of nonthermal electron acceleration, and of the degree to which plasma turbulence transfers energy between ions and electrons.
+In SNRs, the decrease in $\beta$ with higher $v_s$ has been interpreted in the context of diffusive shock acceleration as a decline in electron injection efficiency with increasing shock speed \citep{morlino2021}, which can ultimately contribute to the differing slopes of observed cosmic ray electron and proton spectra \citep{aguilar2019a,aguilar2019b}.
 Pulsar wind nebulae (PWNe) play a critical role in cosmic ray acceleration across a broad energy range (10s Gev - TeV).
 They are commonly invoked to explain the local positron excess \citep{abeysekara2017,petrov2020,dimauro2021,orusa2021}.
 The role of discrete sources in observed cosmic ray spectra continues to be a topic of debate \citep[e.g.][]{butsky2024}, with neutron stars serving as one of the main source populations of interest \citep[e.g.][]{thaler2023}.
 PWNe with bow shocks represent an important subset of neutron stars' contribution to the cosmic ray spectrum, as reacceleration of ultrarelativistic particles at the bow shock interface can contribute a significant fraction of positrons detected at $\gtrsim 10$s GeV \citep{bykov2017}.
-While the escape of these particles can be directly traced through UV and X-ray observations \citep{2017ApJ...835..264R,deVries2022_J2030}, the H$\alpha$ velocity structure offers a critical additional handle on the underlying physics, not only by resolving the 3D geometry of the wind and shock, but also by constraining the conditions for electron-proton equilibration and, with sufficient resolution, the underlying particle distributions.
+While the escape of these particles can be directly traced through UV and X-ray observations \citep{2017ApJ...835..264R,deVries2022_J2030}, the H$\alpha$ velocity structure offers a critical additional handle on the underlying physics, not only by resolving the 3D geometry of the wind and shock, but also by constraining the conditions for electron-proton equilibration and, with sufficient resolution, the underlying particle distributions. {Further expanding IFS observations to the tails of these shocks may additionally constrain the role of mass-loading in shaping these shocks' larger-scale, undulating morphologies, the source of which remains debated \citep{morlino2015}.}

 \facility{Keck:II (KCWI)}

 \software{\texttt{KCWI\_DRP} \citep{kcwi_drp_ascl}, \texttt{drizzle} \citep{drizzle}}